nigrosimone/ng-http-caching/README.md

 # Description

-Sometime there is a need to cache the HTTP requests so that browser doesn’t have to hit server to fetch same data when same service is invoked serially or in parallel.
-NgHttpCaching intercept all request are made, try to retrieve a cached instance of the response and then return the cached response or send the request to the backend.
+Sometime there is a need to cache the HTTP requests so that browser doesn’t have to hit server to fetch same data when same service is invoked serially or in parallel. `NgHttpCaching` intercept all request are made, try to retrieve a cached instance of the response and then return the cached response or send the request to the backend.
 Once the operation has completed cache the response.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-http-caching?file=src%2Fapp%2Fapp.component.ts).

 # Get Started

-Step 1: intall ng-http-caching
+*Step 1*: intall `ng-http-caching`

 ```bash
 npm i ng-http-caching
 ```

-Step 2: Import `NgHttpCachingModule` into your app module, eg.:
+*Step 2*: Import `NgHttpCachingModule` into your app module, eg.:

 ```ts
 import { NgModule } from '@angular/core';